rjkroege/highfive/README.md

 # highfive
 SPS team 5 Summer project.
+It will be awesome!